ahhh/Cybersecurity-Tradecraft/Chapter1/README.md

-# Chapter 1 - Thoery on Adversarial Operations and Principles of Computer Conflict
+# Chapter 1 - Theory on Adversarial Operations and Principles of Computer Conflict
 This chapter is all about theory and setting us up with guidance for future chapters

 ## Topics